PritickJrDev/Clinic-Management-System/README.md

 # Clinic-Management-System
-switch to "master" branch to view the source code
+📂switch to "master" branch to view the source code

 This was my 2nd year minor project.<br>
 Project type: standalone application.<br>